 This allows you to not only become better at owning your space, but also understanding it more intricately.
 In my experience, there’s a great depth of learning that comes from this and although we can be very surprised and even disappointed, that’s okay because it’s all learning.
 Sometimes, it shows us an opportunity we never even thought of, and that’s really powerful!

 This absolutely brilliant one-liner is a quote from a guy that I follow called Marty Neumeier.
 The bottom line is your brand isn’t what you say it is.
 It’s what they (your customers) say it is.

 In this journey to ensure we have strong brands, we first need to know who we are and then find a way to communicate that very clearly.
 So that on the other end of all our communication, your customers and the wider market not only hears it, but understands it clearly.
 And if we’re lucky they embrace it and share it on our behalf.
 That’s the goal remember – “Great Marketing is Your Truth Shared”.

 Here’s my closing question for you: What did you discover after carrying out the exercise in today’s blog?
-What’s your Brand Space?
-Do they say it’s yours too?
+What Space Does Your Brand Own?
+Do your customers say it’s yours too?
 Do you need to do some tweaking?

 Let me know if you’ve any questions or insights you’d like to share on this topic in the comments below.